The Moms Guide to CBD Oil

 Third party tested for purity

-*Note: When I was in the planning stages of writing this article I set out to make a product comparison.
+*Note: When I was in the planning stages of writing this article, I set out to make a product comparison.
 However, after researching the market online, I could not find a product that was as high in quality as the Kono Naturals product.
 It hit all of my quality requirements and also boasts the aid of therapeutic grade essential oils.
-Unfortunately, without a like product, I was unable to complete an accurate comparison test.
+Unfortunately, without a similar product, I was unable to complete an accurate comparison test.

 Mama, I remind you that you are the expert for your child.
-Look at the facts on all sides, follow your mother's intuition and make the decision you see fit for your family.
+Look at the facts on all sides, follow your mother's intuition, and make the decision you see fit for your family.